Kubernetes Lifecycle Intelligence

 EKS, GKE, and AKS Support Windows

 Managed Kubernetes services extend support beyond upstream EOL dates — but at a cost, and with important caveats.
+(Upstream Kubernetes has no LTS at all; the managed clouds are where long-term support actually exists — see our guide to what Kubernetes LTS really means.)
 The upstream Kubernetes project stopping patches doesn't mean your cloud provider stops patching immediately, but it does mean the security burden shifts to them, and eventually to you through extended support pricing.

 Amazon EKS